pjungwir/temporal-databses-theory-and-postgres-2024/README.md

 # Temporal Databases: Theory and Postgres

-These are the slides and my notes for a talk about temporal databases given at pdxpug 20 June 2024.
+These are the slides and my notes for a talk about temporal databases given at pdxpug 20 June 2024 and Chicago 15 October 2024.
 It follows a talk I gave there and at PGCon back in 2019, but with lots of updates.
 It is built on [reveal.js](https://github.com/hakimel/reveal.js/).